tomjoht/learnapidoc/_docs/Publishing API documentation/pubapis_swagger_intro.md

 ## A slight trough of disillusionment

-Despite Swagger's interactive power to appeal to the “let me try” desires of users, I began to realise there were some downsides to Swagger.
+Despite Swagger's interactive power to appeal to the “let me try” desires of users, I began to realize there were some downsides to Swagger.

 Swagger's output is still just a reference document.
 It provides the basics about each endpoint, including a description, the parameters, a sample request, and a response.
 It doesn't provide space for a Hello World tutorial, information about how to get API keys, how to configure any API services, information about rate limits, or the thousand other details that go into a user guide.